Kashmiri student detained for posting objectionable posts about Pulwama attack | www.lokmattimes.com

 Kashmiri student detained for posting objectionable posts about Pulwama attack

-"The student who is in his first year of B.Com, a minor, shared the photos of all the 40 martyred Central Reserve Police Force (CRPF) personnel in the Pulwama attack, claiming it was a revenge for Babri Masjid Demolition," said Suraj Verma, Superintendent of Police, J&K.
+"The student who is in his first year of B.Com, a minor, shared the photos of all the 40 martyred Central Reserve Police Force (CRPF) personnel in the Pulwama attack, claiming it was a revenge for Babri Masjid Demolition," said Suraj Verma, Superintendent of Police, Madhya Pradesh.

 A complaint was filed by a Bharatiya Janata Party (BJP) worker against the accused and he was detained by Neemuch police.